Richard Stanley Peters: Academic career

 Peters studied at The Queen's College, Oxford, and received the Bachelor of Arts in 1942.
-In 1944 he began teaching at Sidcot Grammar School.
+In 1944 he began teaching Latin at Sidcot School.
 He became a part-time lecturer at Birkbeck College, University of London, where he also studied philosophy and psychology, receiving his PhD in 1949.
 From then to 1958 he was a full-time lecturer, moving on to be a reader in philosophy until 1962.
 In 1961 he had a one-year guest professorship for education at Harvard University.
 In the following year he went to Australian National University.
 From 1962 until retirement in 1983, Peters was Professor of the Philosophy of Education at the Institute of Education (founded 1947) University of London.
 In 1971 he was Dean of the Institute.
 Under his guidance the Institute grew fast and considerably influenced the development of the philosophy of education in England.
 At the Institute Peters collaborated with Paul H. Hirst, who later became Professor of Education at King's College, London, and then professor at University of Cambridge.